-If the accelerator is pressed right down (kickdown) and the set speed is exceeded because driver wishes to do so, the limiter is temporarily disabled.
+If the accelerator is pressed right down (kick-down) and the set speed is exceeded because driver wishes to do so, the limiter is temporarily disabled.

 To confirm it being switched off an acoustic signal sound once.
-While cruise control is off, the control lamp flashes \mathfrak{S} .
+While cruise control is off, the control lamp flashes (5).

 When the accelerator is no longer pressed down and the speed is reduced below the set value, the limiter switches on again.
-The control lamp (5) lights up and remains lit.
+The control lamp $\, \Im \,$ will light up and remain lit.